-La Maison de Franco is a stone’s throw from the historical centre of the village of Valpelline which the local residents are making great efforts to revive.
+La Maison de Franco is in the historical centre of the village of Valpelline.
 Interesting are the renovated fortified houses and elegant Parish Church, rich in Baroque ornaments which were preserved when it was rebuilt in 1722.

 Valpelline is only 15 minutes from the Roman city of Augusta Praetoria (Aosta) but closer still is the Great Saint Bernard Valley which leads directly to nearby Switzerland.
 Waiting to be explored to the north-east of the village lies the Valley of Valpelline where, at a certain point a huge dam has been built, creating Place Moulin Reservoir, overlooked by magnificent mountain ridges capped with perennial glaciers.

 The village offers an unusual view of the Grivola Mountain and Gran Paradiso Range and it is also the ideal place to enjoy the amazing countryside, walk in the cool shade of the trees, read a book and meditate….